risingnote/spdz-voting-gui/docs/design.md

 The data exchanges for the application server are:

-***AS0*** At startup load the voter id and talks data.
+***AS0*** At startup load the voter id and talks data from the file system.
 As clients register update the voter id with the client email (optional feature).

 ***AS1*** At startup and periodically until a connection is made, or if the connection is closed:

 1. make connections to each SDPZ engine
 2. don't send public key as predistributed to SPDZ engines
 3. send authenticated encrypted valid voter ids and talk ids to be stored in memory (shares or full values?)
 4. make the GUI served endpoint available for clients

 ***AS2*** When updated results are sent from each SPDZ engine:

 1. receive the top three talk ids with votes as encrypted revelated values
 2. make these available on `/results` for the GUI